 Northland New Zealand is an absolute gem with stunning beaches, pristine thousand year old rainforest, and the beautiful Bay of Islands.
 Here’s a guide to planning the ultimate Auckland to Cape Reinga road trip and back, which includes stop offs in Paihia for the Bay of Islands, exploring Cape Reinga lighthouse at the very top of New Zealand, the windswept Ninety Mile Beach, beautiful Hokianga and the Waipoua Forest.

-We’ve also go the lowdown on the best places to stay, including Cape Reinga accommodation, and options of self-drive or taking one of the Cape Reinga tours on offer.
+We’ve also go the lowdown on the best places to stay, including Cape Reinga accommodation, and options of self-drive, hiring a campervan for your road trip, or taking one of the Cape Reinga tours on offer.

 - 1 Auckland to Bay of Islands